fuego96/gw2mi/README.md

 ###Prerequisites - You'll Need To:
 * Create a second login account on your PC for the second instance of GW2 to save its settings to.
-* Download "handle.exe" from Microsoft (see link below) and copy it to say C:\Windows
+* Download "handle.exe" from Microsoft (see reference link below) and copy it to say C:\Windows
 * Copy gw2mi.bat template from here, make personal changes to it and create a desktop-shortcut.

 ###How To Configure - Personalize